All classes are for 3 credits.

 This course examines the nature, production, value, and uses of information in historical perspective; the latest developments in information technology; the ways information is produced and disseminated and how they affect business, politics, media, science, arts and culture; the growth of the information society; and major information policy issues.
 (Cross-listed with COM 3040 and PAF 3040)

-LIB 4900: Advanced Topics in Information: Sociotechnical Analysis of Artificial Intelligence
+LIB 4900 Advanced Topics in Information: Social and Technological Dynamics of Information

 Prerequisite: ENG 2100 and two 3000-level LIB courses, or departmental permission